Vanilla Crescent Cookies (Vanillekipferl)

 Once the hour is up, preheat the oven to 350 degrees Fahrenheit and put parchment paper on your baking sheet.

 Place a small amount of flour on the counter and cut the dough into four pieces of equal size.
-Keep 1/4 of the dough out, and place the rest back into the fridge.
+Keep a quarter of the dough out, and place the rest back into the fridge.

 It’s important that the rest of the dough stays chilled.

-long sausage of cookie dough on white counter
+sausage of cookie dough cut into pieces on white counter.

 Briefly knead the dough, then roll it out with your hands until it becomes a long “sausage” with a thickness of approximately 1/2 inch.